GaneshWiz07/EXPENSO-EXPENSE-TRACKER/README.md

-# 💸 Expenso - Smart Expense Tracker
+# 💸 EXPENSO - Smart Expense Tracker

 Expenso is a modern expense tracking web application with a beautiful glassmorphism UI design, built using the MERN stack (MongoDB, Express, React, Node.js).
 It helps users track and manage their expenses with smart insights and analytics.